 Oregon Travel Experience sign fees are determined by highway location and traffic density (how many vehicles pass specific mile-marker locations).

-The revised fee schedules (2014 Council action) have categorized permits by sign type and location.
-Please refer to the following documents (in PDF format) to determine what your particular sign permit may cost.
-If unclear about the cost after reviewing the files, please contact us and we will be happy to give you an estimate.
+Our fee schedules categorize permits by sign type and location.
+Please download the following PDF to review fees for all sign types.
+If unclear about the cost after reviewing the files, please contact us (by email) or telephone 503-373-0086, and we will be happy to give you an estimate.

 Mainline sign: The first or primary sign a business has in any given direction of travel is known as the mainline sign.
 This blue sign precedes the exit ramps on the freeway.
 They include a service designation (e.g. gas, food, lodging, camping, or attraction), next exit or a specific exit number, and a business logo plaque.
 On the billing invoice, these signs are referred to as “mainline”.